rulewis/journey-optimizer.en/help/using/offers/offer-activities/create-offer-activities.md

 Once selected in an offer or a decision for a given placement, the rule is executed every single time a decision is made, which will ensure that each profile gets the latest and the best offer.
 Learn more on decision rules in [this section](../offer-library/creating-decision-rules.md).

-Segments are lists of profiles, whereas rules are a function (attributes, events, segments, context data and offer attributes) expressed as PQL and are executed on demand against a single profile during the decisioning process.
+Segments are lists of profiles, whereas rules are a function expressed as PQL and are executed on demand against a single profile during the decisioning process.

 ## Add a fallback offer {#add-fallback}